 Oncology massage is the modification of existing massage therapy techniques in order to safely work with complications of cancer and cancer treatment.

-Essential aspects of an oncology massage therapist's skill set are an informed understanding of the disease itself and the many ways it can affect the human body; the side effects of cancer treatments, such as medications, surgery, chemotherapy and radiation; and the ability to modify massage techniques in order to adapt for these side effects, as well as for the disease.
+An Oncology Massage Therapist's skill set has several essential aspects.
+It is important to have an informed understanding of the disease itself and the many ways it can affect the human body.
+Oncology Massage Therapists must also be knowledgeable about the side effects of cancer treatments, such as medications, surgery, chemotherapy and radiation.
+Most important is the ability to modify massage techniques in order to adapt for these side effects, as well as for the disease.

 We take into consideration:

 Radiation or surgery